Karelia: Use of name

-Various subdivisions may be called Karelia.
-Finnish Karelia was a historical province of Finland, and is now divided between Finland and Russia, often called just Karjala in Finnish.
+Various regions may be called Karelia.
+Finnish Karelia is a historical province of Finland and is now divided between Finland and Russia, often called just Karjala in Finnish.
 The eastern part of this chiefly Lutheran area was ceded to Russia after the Winter War of 1939–40.

-The Republic of Karelia is a Russian federal subject, including East Karelia with a chiefly Russian Orthodox population.
+The Republic of Karelia is a Russian federal subject, including East Karelia, with a chiefly Russian Orthodox population.

-Within present-day Finland, Karjala refers to the regions of South and North Karelia, although parts of historical Karelia also lie within the region of Kymenlaakso (east of the River Kymi), Northern Savonia (Kaavi, Rautavaara and Säyneinen) and Southern Savonia (Mäntyharju).
+Within present-day Finland, Karjala refers to the regions of South and North Karelia, although parts of historical Karelia also lie within the region of Kymenlaakso (east of the River Kymi), North Savo (Kaavi, Rautavaara and Säyneinen), and South Savo (Mäntyharju).